a-lurker/a-lurker.github.io/docs/openluup-and-json.md

 ```

 ## Vera and json
+More recent versions of Vera hardware provided `dkjson.lua` located at `/etc/cmh-ludl/`. openLuup installs this file, so plugins that use it can find it.

 Early Vera incantations had no json parser available at all.
-Later on, dkjson was included.
+Later on, as mentioned above , dkjson was included.
 So plugin developers used any old parser they could find (if lucky).
 Consequently you ended up with bizarre code such as this.
-Plus the huge risk of the different parsers being subtly incompatible.
+Plus the huge risk of the different parsers being subtly incompatible - particuarly on handling "nil".

 ```lua
 -- If possible, get a JSON parser.
 If none available, returns nil.
 Note that typically UI5 may not have a parser available.